Rogerskelamen/nvim.lua/README.md

 Cause I use [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) for my lspconfig management, you should notice that mason.nvim package names are not paired with lspconfig server names in the APIs.
 There is a [manual](https://github.com/williamboman/mason-lspconfig.nvim/blob/main/doc/server-mapping.md) for all the mappings.

-For example, if you want to install `vue-language-server` using mason.nvim, you should add `volar` instead in `servers` at `user/lsp/mason.lua`
+For example, if you want to install `vue-language-server` through mason.nvim, you should add `volar` instead in `servers` at `user/lsp/mason.lua`

 ### Configuration